 When you’re not walking along this coastal oasis — away from the sharks — New Smyrna’s waterways are the perfect place to enjoy a kayaking tour.

-You might enjoy reading my posts about the Warmest US States in Winter, Warm Places to visit in January in the USA, Warm Winter Getaways in the USA, Sunniest Places to visit in America, World Heritage Sites in the US, Most Visited Places in the United States and tourist attractions on the drive from New York to Florida.
+You might enjoy reading my posts about the Warmest US States in Winter, Warm Places to visit in January in the USA, Warm Winter Getaways in the USA, Sunniest Places to visit in America, World Heritage Sites in the US, Most Visited Places in the United States, Snowiest Places in the US and tourist attractions on the drive from New York to Florida.

 2. Mākena Beach, Maui, Hawaii